landonwork/spline_filter/README.md

 The spline density estimator was inspired by a combination of factors.

-1. The beautiful explanation of splines found [here](https://www.youtube.com/watch?v=jvPPXbo87ds&t=382s&pp=ygUVY29udGludWl0eSBvZiBzcGxpbmVz).
+1. The beautiful explanation of bezier splines found [here](https://www.youtube.com/watch?v=jvPPXbo87ds&t=382s&pp=ygUVY29udGludWl0eSBvZiBzcGxpbmVz).
 2. The frustrating problem of predicting bids for internet ad space using information available to the seller.
 3. The curious lack of understandable conditional density estimators in the field.
 Either current models are trained once and then sampled without being given any inputs other than hypothetical values